OpReportISIS/TwitterApps/TwitterIDConverter/README.txt

 ii.
 Click the "Keys and Access Tokens" tab.

-Under the "Your Access Token" section, click "Create my access token"
+Under the "Your Access Token" section, click "Create my access token".

 Copy the settings into your config.py